 If you plan on visiting with little ones, I recommend staying on the main level of the Great Canadian Midway for some family fun.
 There are more games to choose from so the kiddos will be entertained for longer.
 Don’t forget to cash in those tickets for a prize before you carry on to your next Niagara Falls stop!

-Pop Into One of Clifton Hill’s Other Indoor Attractions
+Pop Into Another Clifton Hill Indoor Attraction

 Often referred to as “Canada’s Las Vegas”, you’ll find a number of other indoor attractions where you’ll be safe from the rain.
 Quite a few are spread out along Clifton Hill itself as well as on Victoria Avenue.